If your morning latte is the only thing that stops you falling asleep on your desk, you may be worried about the idea of giving it up.

 Going Caffeine Free

 Some women choose to give up caffeine completely during pregnancy.
-If you choose to do this, you may suffer from caffeine withdrawal.
-Symptoms should disappear within a week, but could include:
+If you choose to do this, you may suffer from caffeine withdrawal, so cut back gradually.
+Start with one less cup per day.

 - Difficulty concentrating